Quantum recurrences and the arithmetic of Floquet dynamics: Summary and Discussion

-The method developed here can, in principle, be applied to study the periodic behavior of any finite-dimensional quantum system.
+The method developed here can in principle be applied to study the periodic behavior of any finite-dimensional Floquet quantum system.
 While the complexity of the analysis increases with the number of free parameters, most Floquet systems used to investigate non-equilibrium phenomena involve a single tunable parameter that influences the dynamics, with other parameters held fixed, making our method an efficient tool for analyzing such systems.
 Although our study is not focused on quantum chaos, another important implication is that the presence of exact recurrences effectively rules out chaotic behavior for the corresponding parameter values.
-Our results thus offer a clear diagnostic for the absence of chaos.
+Our framework can act as a clear and novel probe into testing the absence of chaos.
 Understanding these periodic structures—especially in low-dimensional systems—can help in designing more effective experiments to probe quantum chaos.
-Additionally, systems with these exact recurrences have been shown to have high Fisher information, necessary for quantum metrology \cite{zou_2025_enhancing, biswas_2025_the}.
-Therefore, existence of these recurrences can be exploited to develop better metrological protocols in the future.